lbraun/LBS-Engine/README.md

 ## Installation

-Install the app and run it on your machine or on a smartphone.
+_How to install the app and run it on your device._

 #### Required Software
 Install this software to run this project: